ortus-boxlang/boxlang-docs/extra-credit/dependency-injection.md

 > Dependency injection is the art of making work come home to you.\
 > Dhanji R. Prasanna

-**In Boxlang, WireBox is the standard when it comes to Dependency Injection and Aspect Oriented Programming (AOP).**
+**In BoxLang, WireBox is the standard when it comes to Dependency Injection and Aspect Oriented Programming (AOP).**

 ![](../.gitbook/assets/assets\_-la-uvvsc-e1gvkiapq-\_-la-ud03e\_n2seqlc9ls\_-la-urvqwgjvssa\_j5pt\_wirebox.png)

-WireBox alleviates the need for custom object factories or manual object creation in your Boxlang applications.
+WireBox alleviates the need for custom object factories or manual object creation in your BoxLang applications.
 It provides a **standardized** approach to object **construction** and **assembling** that will make your code easier to adapt to changes, easier to [test, mock](https://testbox.ortusbooks.com) and extend.

 {% hint style="info" %}
 You can read all about WireBox here: [https://wirebox.ortusbooks.com/](https://wirebox.ortusbooks.com/)